avestech/ggcmaps.github.io/CONTRIBUTING.md

   1. Fork the repository
   2. Clone your fork to your computer
-  3. Install the developer dependencies with `npm install --only=dev`
+  3. Install the developer dependencies with `npm install`
   4. In your terminal run `npm run dev` or `grunt dev`
   5. In your internet browser, navigate to localhost:3000
   6. Now your instance of the project running